aubble/goTunneLS/README.md

 ###LogPath
 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

+The format for logging is:

+	goTunneLS: year/month/date hour/minute/second --> mode name -/ message

+When its global logging the mode is global

 ##Configuring Certificates and Keys
 TLS works with certificates and asymmetric cryptography.
 Lets first understand what that means.
 Skip this section if you already know how it all works and just want to get to generating the cert/key.

 ####Certificates??
 Keys??
 What does it all mean??
+Lets begin with symmetric cryptography, what you are likely used to.
+Symmetric cryptography both parties must know the key to decrypt/encrypt.
+However this is a problem on the web, you can't send the key over to the client to initiate a encrypted session.
+If someone is listening and they grab the key, your entire session can be very easily decrypted.

+This is where asymmetric cryptography comes into play.

 ---